onnx/working-groups/safety-related-profile/documents/analysis_of_standards/2024-11-08 - Replication criteria.md

   - However, this is not the case for the moment since the definition of "exact replication" does not refer to the ouputs of the model...
   - Basicaly, we would expect a unique criterion, let's call it "replication criterion" that will refer to $\epsilon".
 Then, the definition of "exact replication" would not be necessary any more.
 - If replication is defined using an $\epsilon$, how will a designer estimate this value?

+## Jean-Loup's comments (translated using ChatGPT)
+"In fact, I feel that the examples given for exact replication and approximate replication are derived from two ways of expressing semantics: either through a relationship between inputs (memory before) and outputs (memory after) — the example provided for approximate replication — or through execution specification — the example provided for exact replication.
+In this Wikipedia article, this would correspond to denotational semantics and operational semantics, with, as stated, 'two operationally equivalent programs are denotationally equivalent.'
+But actually, it seems to me that it is more difficult to define an approximation over a sequence of operations than over an input-output relationship."

+# Synthesis
+_To be completed_